 SB 150 (Allen) would strengthen our state’s climate program by requiring regions to report on their climate protection efforts.
 The visionary bill SB 375 prioritized land use and transportation planning as a strategy for reducing greenhouse gas emissions (GHGs), and regions now have goals for reducing GHGs and Sustainable Communities Strategies (like Plan Bay Area in the SF Bay Area) that describe how we’re going to meet those goals.
 But there’s been no stipulation to track our progress against those goals.
-SB 150 makes regions answer the question of how we are measuring up to the goals set in our Sustainable Communities Strategies, so we can see We co-sponsored this bill with ClimatePlan and have high hopes it will be signed.
+SB 150 makes regions answer the question of how we are measuring up to the goals set in our Sustainable Communities Strategies, so we can see whether they are effectively implementing these important climate plans.
+We co-sponsored this bill with ClimatePlan and NRDC, and we have high hopes it will be signed.

 Progress on the Transportation Equity Package

 TransForm and several of our statewide allies put together a three-bill Transportation Equity Package, and two of the bills passed the full Legislature.
 The third, AB 1640, was held early in the session and will be considered again next year.